nicolaromano/corticotroph-heterogeneity/README.md

 ### `03_cellranger_to_seurat_and_QC.R`

 Imports data into R, and plots QC metrics.
-We use data as filtered by Cellranger - no further filtering is performed.
+We use data as filtered by Cellranger to remove empty droplets then do some further filtering.
+This file will output RDS files containing raw counts and SCT-transformed data

+### `04_cell_typing.R`

+Clusters data, then filters them to only get POMC-expressing clusters (saved to RDS); these are further divided into melanotrophs and corticotrophs (saved to separate RDS files) by looking at the expression of Pcsk2 and Pax7.